Bachelor of Business (Human Resource Management)

 Find out more about student computing at RMIT.

-Ongoing assessment throughout the semester includes examinations, essays, reports, oral presentations, group projects, research projects and practical assignments.
+Ongoing assessment throughout the semester includes examinations, essays, reports, presentations, group projects, research projects and practical assignments.

+You will have the opportunity to directly apply your academic skills to a work context in work-integrated learning courses like Digital Business Design and Innovation, Business Analysis and Impact Management, and Business Solutions for Global Enterprises.
 These courses may involve interaction and feedback from industry, the community, clients and/or practitioners.
 They are designed to develop your work-ready capabilities and your ability to analyse and manage information and contexts, resolve problems and communicate effectively in your future business career.

 Other work-connected and industry-relevant options include: